 The two Biology teachers who have been interviewed are not currently using any computer-based simulation tools as part of their lessons on evolution.
 However, some tools do exist and this section assesses the leading examples.

-The examples discussed cover tools focused on evolution as well as those focused more broadly – for example, on the impact of disasters on animal populations.
+The tools assessed fall into two categories: a) tools focused specifically on evolution, and b) more broadly-based tools - for example considering the impact of disasters on animal populations.
 The table below summarises the tools which have been assessed.